 The Managing Director of Publica Group (Support) Limited is Mr David Neudegg.
-Each partner council has a Head of Paid Service or Chief Executive who is responsible for the partner council services.

 Publica Group (Support) Limited has commenced a transformation programme which seeks to streamline practices and the organisation to ensure the delivery of efficient and value for money services for the partner councils.